KyserClark/Hacking-Notes/Privilege Escalation/Windows.md

 ## SeBackup and SeRestore

-* Check priviliges with this command:
+* Check privileges with this command:
 ```
 whoami /priv
 ```